guusj/books/Warbreaker_BrandonSanderson.md

 “Unfortunately, Parlin,” Vivenna said, “people aren’t like animals.”
 “I am aware of that,” Parlin said.
 “Animals make sense.”
 Vivenna sighed.
 However, she did notice just then that Parlin had been right on at least one count.
 She caught sight of a group of Idrians walking along the street nearby, one pulling a cart that had probably once held produce.
 They were easy to distinguish by their muted dress and the slight accent to their voices.
 It surprised her that they would come so far to trade.
 But, admittedly, commerce hadn’t been particularly robust in Idris lately.
-Reluctantly, she closed her eyes and—using the shawl to hide the transformation—changed her hair from gray to brown.
+Reluctantly, she closed her eyes and—using the shawl to hide the transformation—changed her hair from grey to brown.
 If there were other Idrians in town, it was unlikely that she would stand out.
 Trying to act like an old woman would be more suspicious.
 It still felt wrong to be exposed.
 In Bevalis, she’d have been recognized instantly.
 Of course, Bevalis had only a few thousand people in it.
 The vastly greater scale of T’Telir would require a conscious adjustment.
 She gestured to Parlin and—gritting her teeth—joined the crowd and began making her way toward the marketplace.
 The inland sea made all the difference.
 T’Telir was a prime port, and the dyes it sold—made from the Tears of Edgli, a local flower—made it a center of trade.
 She could see the evidence all around her.
 Exotic silks and clothing.
 Brown-skinned traders from Tedradel with their long black beards bound with tight leather cords into cylindrical shapes.
 Fresh foodstuffs from cities along the coast.
 In Idris, the population was spread out thinly across the farms and rangelands.
 In Hallandren—a country that controlled a good third of the inland sea’s coast—things were different.
 They could burgeon.
 Grow.